 “What do movers do?”

-If you’ve asked yourself this question, you’re probably trying to decide whether hiring a moving company is really worth it.
+The answer seems pretty obvious, and if you’ve asked yourself this question, you’re probably trying to decide whether hiring a professional moving company is really worth it.
 After all, how hard is it to throw everything in boxes and put them on a truck, right?

-At first glance, it sounds straightforward: lots of lifting and carrying.
 In fact, there’s actually a lot more to moving than meets the eye, and it starts before a single box is even packed.
-Turns out, there are at least 10 steps that professional movers take to complete a move.
+If you opt to move on your own, you might find there are a lot of hidden fees in the process.
+Turns out, there are at least 10 steps that professional movers take that you might not think of to complete a move.

 Either way, your movers have a system for keeping track of everything they’re in charge of moving.